 I spent last night getting lost in discussions about Edinburgh’s urban landscapes as part of a panel discussion called Lost+Found in Edinburgh: Our city today.
 The event was part of the Being Human Festival, a festival to celebrate the humanities, and was certainly a fun way to waste away a couple of hours in the middle of the week.

-The discussion was part of a launch for a new online exhibition by The New Metropolitan which will showcase some the city’s quirky and “contested” spaces, in partnership with the National Museum of Scotland.
-It was delivered by a panel of researchers, activists, policy makers, and citizens offering a debate about what living in Edinburgh means today—from a built-environment viewpoint.
-If I’m completely honest, I don’t know that the event was exactly what I thought—or hoped—it would be.
+The discussion was part of a launch for a new online exhibition by The New Metropolitan which will showcase some of the city’s quirky and “contested” spaces, in partnership with the National Museum of Scotland.
+It was delivered by a panel of researchers, activists, policymakers, and citizens offering a debate about what living in Edinburgh means today – from a built-environment viewpoint.
+If I’m completely honest, I don’t know that the event was exactly what I thought, or hoped, it would be.
 However, it certainly did introduce me to a few interesting concepts about urban living and urban development.

-It was also interesting to talk about the differences between the “heritage” houses and flats in the city centre in juxtaposition to the largely-ignored and slightly blander housing units in the suburbs.
-Though I have to wonder if people thought about the massive rows of Victorian tenements then as we think of cookie-cutter housing estates today.
+It was also interesting to talk about the differences between the “heritage” houses and flats in the city centre in juxtaposition to the largely ignored and slightly blander housing units in the suburbs.
+Although I have to wonder if people thought about the massive rows of Victorian tenements then as we think of cookie-cutter housing estates today.
 So maybe we’ll be admiring Cala Homes in the next century.
 (That is, of course, assuming they’re built to last that long.
 Which I doubt.)